AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 nodes in an unweighted directed graph is to use **breadth-first-search (BFS)** which is used in the three different implementations.
-The key difference between the three implementations is whether we will use caching and pre-calculated results or not.
+The key difference between the three implementations is whether caching and pre-calculated results are used or not.
 The three implementations are as follows:
 * **StatelessShortestPath:** doesn’t keep any state or cache and calculates each incoming query.